seanwilkinson1/famvoy/replit.md

 - **Pod Photo Albums**: Each pod can create and manage photo albums.
 - **Badge System**: Gamified achievements for user engagement.
 - **Pod Experience Curation**: Pinterest-style boards for pods to curate experiences.
-- **Experience Creation Improvements**: Includes photo upload with preview, Nominatim (OpenStreetMap) location autocomplete, and interactive Leaflet maps.
+- **Experience Creation Improvements**: Includes photo upload with preview, Nominatim (OpenStreetMap) location autocomplete, and interactive Google Maps.
 - **Social Features**: Comments with ratings, social sharing, and a user follow system.
 - **Rich Messages in Pods**: Support for text, image, and experience-sharing in chat.
 - **Authentication**: Implemented with Clerk Auth for user authentication and social login.